 Eat24– is powered by GrubHub.
 It is super easy to navigate, you type your address in the search they will show you restaurants currently delivering to your area, as well as places that offer pick up.
 There can be a minimum amount spent, depending on the restaurant.
 Just enter your address into the website or app and before you know it you’ll have dinner.

 UberEats – Same concept as Uber, but they deliver food.
 You can track, via the app, when the restaurant is preparing food; your driver is picking up and when they are in route to you.
 The fee may be a little pricier than most delivery places.

 Eat Street – Delivery and takeout options available.
 Delivery fees are $2 and require a minimum amount that has to be purchased for certain restaurants.
 They offer features to filter your restaurant results such as order ahead, restaurant-rewards, specials, fast delivery, or try something new – all on the website.

-Publix – First delivery is on them.
+Publix – The first delivery is on them.
 Sign up via social media account or an email and have your groceries delivered to you.
 It is basically online shopping; convenient and easy for those who don’t feel like going through the process of grocery shopping.

 Amazon Prime – Seriously, what can’t you get from Amazon.
 By signing up for Amazon Prime as a student, the first 6 months are free and then there is a discounted membership fee for the next 4 years until graduation.
 Prime membership includes free 2-day delivery, among many other perks.

 Cookiegamz –If you are looking to order a heaping amount of cookies or order for a special someone (think finals week or birthday surprise), some of the best cookies in Gainesville.
 Order online or call and they will deliver.